nurshat13/flutter_network_type_plugin/example/README.md

 # network_type_plugin_example

-Demonstrates how to use the network_type_plugin plugin.
+Demonstrates how to use the flutter_network_type_plugin plugin.

 ## Getting Started